Welcome to the Giegengack History & Genealogy web site.

 Back to our roots: visit to Thüringen

-Now you can send us your portrait pictures and we'll place them at the website!
-Also the portraits of your parents and kids are most welcome.
+All Giegengacks can send us their portrait picture and we'll place it at the website!
+Also the portraits of your parents, partner and kids are most welcome.
 Family members with profile photos on Facebook, Hyves etc., please send them to us!
 The photos will be a great resource for enlivening our family tree!
-The portraits in digital format can be e-mailed to: info[at]gigengack[.]nl
+The portraits in digital format can be e-mailed to: erik[at]gigengack[.]nl

 Thank you for your help!